 Provide technical and legislative support to all the above teams which deliver various soft services.

-Responsible for several KPIs – i.e. Safety Training delivery, accident & near miss reporting and investigation including safety net reviews and Root Cause analysis, reporting an investigations of food incidents, internal audits.
+Responsible for several KPIs – i.e. Safety Training delivery, accident & near miss reporting and investigation including safety net reviews and Root Cause analysis, reporting any investigations of food incidents, internal audits.

 Responsible for maintaining and developing systems which ensure that risks are being managed in accordance with legal, statutory and contractual requirements.

+Line management responsibility of the Health & Safety Manager